protontypes/open-sustainable-technology/README.md

 - [podaacpy](https://github.com/nasa/podaacpy) - A python utility library for interacting with NASA JPL's Physical Oceanography Distributed Active Archive Center.
 - [Ocean-Data-Map-Project](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project) - is a Data Visualization tool that enables users to discover and view 3D ocean model output quickly and easily.
 - [AIBECS.jl](https://github.com/JuliaOcean/AIBECS.jl) - is a Julia package that provides ocean biogeochemistry modelers with an easy-to-use interface for creating and running models of the ocean system.
+- [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - is a module for python which implements the Marine Heatwave (MHW) definition of Hobday et al.
+- [heatwaveR](https://github.com/robwschlegel/heatwaveR) - contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).

 ## Access and Monitoring of Resources